xydxydxyd1/my-os/log.md

 What if I try to execute my code on the RPI with Raspbian first to ensure that it works?
 That sounds like a good idea.

+### 2025-04-24

+Ethernet connection worked with RPI, which would allow me to set up my RPI anywhere as long as I have my laptop.
+I will now clean up the network interfaces and set up SSH easier, along with verify that it actually works.

+Now that that is done, I need to write a sample program for RPI to test flashing with.
+I will use UART since it satisfies the following criteria.
+* Can be monitored from the outside.
+* Relatively simple.

+To be more specific, I will write a program that continuously prints Hello world.

+The first thing I need to figure out is the memory situation.
+It turns out that there are different addressing modes in RPI.
+The documentation uses "Legacy master", which is different than physical. `info mtree` seems to match the description of the ARM "Low peripheral" mode physical addresses, so I need to understand what low peripheral mode (and VPU's) are.

+Now that I have a working hello world, the next step is to run it on RPI.

+### 2025-04-29

+In the meantime, I want to start actually coding the operating system.
+I say let's start with a full UART system for simple print-statement debugging.